 What is the best toothbrush for braces?

 A common question my patients have once they get their braces, is which is the best toothbrush to keep their teeth healthy.
-It can be a lot more tricky to clean your teeth effectively with braces.
-You may notice bits of food getting stuck, and your gums looking red, or sore.
+It can be a lot more tricky to clean your teeth effectively with braces, and an effective oral hygiene routine is really important.
+If you wear braces, you should use an electric toothbrush, use interdental aids and a fluoride mouthwash daily.

 The best toothbrush for braces has a small soft head to reach under wires and around brackets, for a thorough clean.